 Once you save the blended data report, the two different data sources will be merged to one report.
 The red metrics are from Bing Ads whilst the green are from Google Analytics.

-With all of that said, the data blending feature is still great, very neatly done by the Data Studio team and a huge time saver.
+The data blending feature is great, very neatly done by the Data Studio team and a huge time saver.